Once you have picked your faults, you can view the faults in 3D View to show the computed fault surface.

 - In the Control Panel, open the Fault tab.

 - Go to the fault item and click the Show whole or intersecting fault in 3D icon to switch the display of the fault sticks between the whole and intersection modes in the 3D View.

 Tip: If you have many faults, you can switch the display for all the faults in the 3D View between the whole and intersection modes by clicking the Show whole or intersecting fault in 3D icon at the top of the Fault tab.

 - To display the fault intersections in Map View, select the Show fault stick intersections check box.

-- If the fault intersection is not displaying in the Map View, make sure Fault Intersection is set to Horizon or Both in the Display tab of the Map View.
+- If the fault intersection is not displaying in the Map View, make sure Fault Intersection is set to Horizon Slice, Horizon, Both or None.

 - To increase or decrease the size of the intersection points, type/adjust the size at Line.

 Note: If fault intersects the horizon in an area without values, no fault intersection is displayed.
 Interpolate or regrid the horizon to create a fully filled version that will display the intersections.